Suns' Williams voted NBA Coach of the Year after 64 wins

 Memphis’ Taylor Jenkins was second with 17 first-place votes and 270 points.
 Miami’s Erik Spoelstra and Boston’s Ime Udoka also received a first-place vote.

+Williams said bonding with his players and their families has been rewarding.

+“It’s probably more important than everything that we do, from the X’s and O’s to the drills, to even playing games,” Williams said.
+“I’ve probably lost out on jobs because people thought I was more interested in the relationship piece than the competition piece.
+I think they both go hand in hand.”

-Phoenix All-Star guards Chris Paul and Devin Booker both posted on social media earlier Monday that Williams had won the award, even though no official announcement has been made.
+Paul and fellow All-Star guard Devin Booker both posted on social media earlier Monday that Williams had won the award, even though no official announcement has been made.

 Said Booker on Twitter: “Phoenix Suns coach Monty Williams has been voted the NBA’s COY, book tells sources.
 A formal announcement is expected later today.”